 Then the anusvāra and visarga:

 In the list above, we have colored each letter according to the point of pronunciation it uses.
 Letters that use two points of pronunciation are left black.
 The anusvāra is also left black, since it doesn't use any of these points of pronunciation.

-We have now seen all of the sounds used in normal Sanskrit.
+Now we have seen all of the sounds used in normal Sanskrit.
 Our kitchen of sounds is well-stocked and ready for use.